-We have granted to the underwriters an option to purchase up to 125,000 additional shares of common stock at the public purchase price of and/or warrants to purchase up to 125,000 additional shares of our common stock at a public purchase price of \$0.01, less underwriting discounts and commissions.
+We have granted to the underwriters an option to purchase up to 176,470 additional shares of common stock at the public purchase price of \$8.49 per share and/or warrants to purchase up to 176,470 additional shares of our common stock at the public purchase price of \$0.01 per warrant, less underwriting discounts and commissions.
 The underwriters may exercise this option for 45 days from the date of this prospectus solely to cover sales of shares of common stock by underwriters in excess of the total number of shares set forth in the table above.
 If any of these additional shares are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.
-We will pay the expenses associated with the exercise of the over-allotment option.
+We will pay the expenses associated with the exercise of the overallotment option.